Labs64/credit-tracker/readme.txt

 = Get Involved =

-Developers can checkout and contribute to the source code on the [Credit Tracker GitHub Repository](https://github.com/Labs64/credit-tracker).
+Developers can checkout and contribute to the source code on the Credit Tracker's [GitHub Repository](https://github.com/Labs64/credit-tracker).

 = Related Links =